-To the knowledge of the Company, there exist no shareholder holding, directly or indirectly, alone or via a shareholding concert, more than 5% of capital stock or voting rights.
+The Company is not aware of any other shareholder who, directly or indirectly, acting alone or in concert, holds over 5% of the capital or voting rights.

-As of the date of the Registration document and to the knowledge of the Company, there has been no significant change in the shareholding structure.
+At the date of this Registration Document, and to the best of the Company's knowledge, there has been no significant change in the breakdown of the Company's capital since December 31, 2017.

-As stated under 3.1.2 below, a double voting right is conferred upon shares which have been registered in the name of the same shareholder for at least four years.
-This principle explains any differences in the above table between the equity interest percentage and the voting rights percentage.
+As stated in section 5.3.3 of this Registration Document, a double voting right is conferred upon shares that have been registered in the name of the same shareholder for at least four years.
+This principle explains any differences between the equity interest percentage and the voting rights percentage in the above table.
 The difference between the theoretical and exercisable voting rights percentages arises from treasury shares.